All Episodes

 And yet, what do we hear?

-There was racism, there was poverty, there was unemployment.
+There was unemployment.

 I mean, it was a living, breathing example of liberal failure amongst a nation of tremendous and great prosperity.

-Then you had school bus Nagan, the mayor saying, it's going to be a chocolate city.
+Then you had School Bus Nagan, the mayor, saying, it's going to be a chocolate city.

-There's going to be a chocolate city.
+They're going to be a chocolate city.

 Brown University.